Atticus Wealth Management LLC Sells 7,628 Shares of iShares U.S. Treasury Bond ETF (BATS:GOVT)

-Atticus Wealth Management LLC trimmed its holdings in iShares U.S. Treasury Bond ETF (BATS:GOVT – Get Rating) by 68.1% in the second quarter, according to the company in its most recent filing with the SEC.
-The fund owned 3,571 shares of the company’s stock after selling 7,628 shares during the quarter.
-Atticus Wealth Management LLC’s holdings in iShares U.S. Treasury Bond ETF were worth $85,000 at the end of the most recent quarter.
+Atticus Wealth Management LLC cut its stake in shares of iShares U.S. Treasury Bond ETF (BATS:GOVT – Get Rating) by 68.1% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 3,571 shares of the company’s stock after selling 7,628 shares during the period.
+Atticus Wealth Management LLC’s holdings in iShares U.S. Treasury Bond ETF were worth $85,000 as of its most recent SEC filing.

-Several other hedge funds have also added to or reduced their stakes in the business.
-ADE LLC raised its position in shares of iShares U.S. Treasury Bond ETF by 4.3% in the 2nd quarter.
-ADE LLC now owns 66,924 shares of the company’s stock worth $1,599,000 after acquiring an additional 2,749 shares in the last quarter.
-Johnson Bixby & Associates LLC lifted its holdings in shares of iShares U.S. Treasury Bond ETF by 9.4% during the 2nd quarter.
-Johnson Bixby & Associates LLC now owns 737,435 shares of the company’s stock valued at $17,625,000 after buying an additional 63,099 shares during the period.
-ACG Wealth bought a new stake in iShares U.S. Treasury Bond ETF during the second quarter valued at approximately $34,000.
-Allworth Financial LP boosted its stake in shares of iShares U.S. Treasury Bond ETF by 4.6% during the 2nd quarter.
-Allworth Financial LP now owns 7,078,676 shares of the company’s stock worth $169,180,000 after acquiring an additional 314,210 shares during the last quarter.
-Finally, Crestmont Private Wealth LLC lifted its position in iShares U.S. Treasury Bond ETF by 3.6% during the second quarter.
-Crestmont Private Wealth LLC now owns 143,234 shares of the company’s stock valued at $3,423,000 after purchasing an additional 4,958 shares in the last quarter.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+Savior LLC raised its position in shares of iShares U.S. Treasury Bond ETF by 9.3% in the 1st quarter.
+Savior LLC now owns 4,961 shares of the company’s stock valued at $124,000 after acquiring an additional 422 shares during the period.
+OmniStar Financial Group Inc. increased its position in shares of iShares U.S. Treasury Bond ETF by 1.2% in the 1st quarter.
+OmniStar Financial Group Inc. now owns 37,381 shares of the company’s stock valued at $931,000 after buying an additional 459 shares in the last quarter.
+HBW Advisory Services LLC raised its stake in iShares U.S. Treasury Bond ETF by 3.7% during the 1st quarter.
+HBW Advisory Services LLC now owns 12,951 shares of the company’s stock worth $323,000 after buying an additional 461 shares during the period.
+Empirical Asset Management LLC raised its stake in iShares U.S. Treasury Bond ETF by 2.4% during the 1st quarter.
+Empirical Asset Management LLC now owns 26,476 shares of the company’s stock worth $660,000 after buying an additional 608 shares during the period.
+Finally, abrdn plc increased its holdings in shares of iShares U.S. Treasury Bond ETF by 8.3% in the fourth quarter. abrdn plc now owns 8,361 shares of the company’s stock worth $223,000 after acquiring an additional 640 shares in the last quarter.

 - Get a free copy of the StockNews.com research report on iShares U.S. Treasury Bond ETF (GOVT)